kev-miles/Clipper/README.md

 # Clipper
-Lightweight project to use as base for game development.
+Lightweight Unity project to use as base for game development.
 Handles Localisation, Saving and Audio.

+Unity version: 2021.2.10f1